 Whether you are taking your first courses in art, music, theatre, and dance, looking to grow your talents to a professional level, or returning to an old passion, you will find a home in our arts program at Holy Child.
-Our goal is to make the visual and performing arts approachable to all students in the school while also creating depth in all disciplines.
-Our faculty are all outstanding artists and impassioned educators and understand how to make music, visual arts, theatre, and dance accessible to all students and can support students who chose to pursue high levels of study.
+Our goal is to make the visual and performing arts approachable to all students while also creating depth in all disciplines.
+Our faculty are all outstanding artists and passionate educators who understand how to make music, visual arts, theatre, and dance accessible to all students and can support students who chose to pursue high levels of study.

 At Holy Child, we offer courses in visual arts, vocal music, instrumental music, music history, dance, acting, and technical theatre.
 Students also have the opportunity to join chorus and dance electives and or join tech crew for our productions and performances.
 The arts are showcased throughout the year with performances and gallery displays including an annual Evening of the Arts, which is a joyful celebration of artwork for our students, families, friends, guests, and community.
-This year our theatrical productions include Matilda Jr., Little Women, and another US Musical in the Spring.
+This year our theatrical productions include Matilda Jr., Little Women, and A Chorus Line (Teen addition).
 These shows are great ways for students to engage with the arts, and we encourage all students to get involved with our productions, whether it’s by painting sets, dancing in the ensemble, or joining the backstage crew.
 We will also be presenting a dance concert in the spring.

 Outside the classroom, students attend field trips to art galleries, theatres, performance halls, and museums.
 Students also perform off campus for several service organizations and events throughout the year.
 I look forward to seeing you on campus and helping our students find their place in the arts at Holy Child.